edysfy/Group_website/sysImp.md

 There was some consideration to implement an SQL database due to the simple nature of our data model.
 As shown below, through the ERD, we could easily use join queries on the data which would have been beneficial in the search path of our API.
 However, due to the reason above, as well as being taught MongoDB in lectures.
 We stuck with MongoDB.

 ### How did we connect MongoDb To our API?

 Firstly, we needed to initialize the MongoDB database.
 So we created a free MongoDB account and created a cluster.
-We set the IP to all, so all of our team members can be sent requests through to the database, which usefull for testing, as we could all perform CRUD operations on the database.
+We set the IP to all, so all of our team members can be sent requests through to the database, which useful for testing, as we could all perform CRUD operations on the database.
 We then took the connection URL (which has our account details stored) and stored it as a variable: 'mongoDBConnect', in the Express application file.
 Mongoose as a simple method called "connect" that allows you to connect to the URL easily.
 Once Node is run, the database can now communicate with our API.

 ```js
 mongoose.connect(mongoDBConnect,{ useNewUrlParser: true, useUnifiedTopology: true })